Elvric/ClassNotes/Fall2018/Comp533.md

 ### Impact evaluation
 When a choice is made the tool can evaluate the impact.
 Value ranges from 0 to 100 defining the satisfaction value of each goal that choosing this feature would make.

+---
+# 22-10-2018
 # Concern-Oriented (Domain) Modelling
+Question about extension?
+Questions about verifies?

+## Product derivation
+During dev of SPL any artifact is linked to the appropriate features of the SPL.

+Positive variablilty: Individual artifiacts realizing the selected features are composed.

+Negative Variability: From 150% artifacts, then look at which ones applay what feature.

+### Incremental modelling (positive)
+- Start one part
+- Augment the features with additional information.
+If the language does not support increments then we can only add things that can be alighed with system boundaries.

+### Aspect oriented modelling
+Define new featurs that allow the modularization of crosscutting.

+### Class diagram composition
+Model elements with the same signature are merged.
+Merging gives us the union of properties done on:
+- Classes: Class name
+- Operation: Operation name+parameter

+The model can be asked to combine the two models into just one.

+#### Example (Register vehicle)
+Things that are linked to registration
+- Vehicle licensePlate
+- Person
+- Account
+- Transponder id

+### Tips on nomenclature
+When wanting to be general write able, athentificable.
+Or ed for certain cases such as Logged.